 5. Leave them in the fridge for a night.

 After more than 10 hours, take shiitake mushrooms out of the liquid and removes the stems.

 You can store this broth in the fridge for a week or freezer for a month.

-Hope you enjoy whole dried shiitake mushrooms!!
+I hope you enjoy whole dried shiitake mushrooms!